• facebook

 Allow access to Windows 11 Administrator accounts

-When transitioning from your current Windows environment to Windows 11, you’ll be prompted to log in with a Microsoft account during the setup process.
-Your data from the previous installation will be transferred to the Administrator account, which is subsequently disabled after the upgrade is complete.
+If you are upgrading from the existing Windows environment to Windows 11, the setup will ask you to sign-in using a Microsoft account.
+The data from the previous installation will end up moving to the Administrator account, which is automatically disabled after the new upgrade.

-To retrieve data from your previous installation, you’ll need to activate the built-in local Administrator account.
-Here are the steps to do so:
+To recover data from the previous installation, you need to enable the built-in local Administrator account.
+Follow the steps as:

 • Go to Start >> Click on the Search box >> Type Computer Management and click on the Computer Management icon.